 3. Segment 3: Past donors who have been inactive in the past 12 months.
 These recipients have not shown interest in the past year.
 You will want to attempt one last appeal by running a reconfirmation campaign.
-Thank each recipient for her previous support and ask if she wants to receive your emails.
-If she does not respond, remove her from your list.
+Thank each recipient for their previous support and ask if they want to receive your emails.
+If they do not respond, remove them from your list.

 As you continue the process of re-targeting and segmentation remember to keep your preference center up to date.
 As your content changes, you should change the available options on your preferences page.

 Finally, don’t forget to use the tools in your nation to help build a long-term email program:

 - Use the filter tool to segment your supporters based on actions

 - Use lists, filters and tags to track separate segments

 - Add liquid in your emails to pull information from a person’s profile into an email for personalizing outreach

 A sunset policy is a method where you set a time limit on how long a recipient can remain inactive on your list before removal.
 This policy will guarantee that you have only the most engaged recipients on your list.

 To implement a sunset policy: